 Specifies the default line styles for the selected annotation.
-Click $\sqrt{3}$ to change the outline style details.
-You can also choose to inherit, override, or harden this setting.
+Click ${\cal J}$ to change

 Specifies the default outline styles for the selected annotation.
 Click to change the outline style details.
 You can also choose to inherit, override, or harden this setting.